newjersey/navigator.business.nj.gov/content/src/fundings/child-care-facilities-improvement-program.md

 ---
 The Child Care Facilities Improvement Program provides grants for facilities improvement to New Jersey child care providers that provide high quality early childhood learning environments.

-Applicants are limited to one application per DCF-licensed child care center location, and two applications per Employer Identification (EIN)
+Applicants are limited to one application per DCF-licensed child care center location, and two applications per Entity ID Number (EIN)

 - - -